 2.4.2.
 Adult Fish Facilities – Adult Fish Passage Season (March 1 – November 30).

 2.4.2.6.
-Measure fishway channel water velocities at least three times per week (daily preferred) during adult passage season as part of the fishway inspection program.
-Floats will be timed through all fishway channels that are supplemented by auxiliary water and results provided in the project weekly fishway status report.
+Measure fishway channel water velocities once per week during adult passage season as part of the fishway inspection program.
+If operating the AWS backup system, check velocities 3 times per week.

+A portable flow meter will be used in accessible locations of the fishway channels that are supplemented by auxiliary water and results provided in the project weekly fishway status report.

 Maintain water velocity in the range of 1.5–4.0 feet per second (fps), 2 fps optimum, for the full length of the powerhouse collection channel and the lower ends of fish ladders that are below tailwater.

 Comments: